Redivus Health Selected as Technology Partner in Sepsis Initiative Funded by Federal Innovation GrantMarch 22, 2018

 - The risk of death increases by 8% with each hour that sepsis goes untreated.

 Knowledge is power, and the Centers for Medicare and Medicaid Services (CMS) is taking action.
-A new CMS innovation grant provides funding for the Great Plains Quality Innovation Network (QIN) to increase awareness and early recognition of sepsis in a four-state area.
+A new CMS innovation grant provides funding for the Great Plains Quality Innovation Network (QIN) to increase awareness and early identification of sepsis in a four-state area.

 CMS works with the Great Plains QIN to improve the quality of healthcare for targeted health conditions like sepsis in the states of Kansas, Nebraska, North Dakota and South Dakota.